 One might assume, then, that in emerging economies, introducing more competing players into an industry could only strengthen it.
 But policymakers would be wise to pause before embracing competition wholeheartedly.
 In some types of markets, it could do harm.

 Ameet Morjaria, an associate professor of managerial economics and decision sciences, came to this surprising conclusion after conducting an extensive study of the coffee industry in Rwanda.
 The key variable seems to be that farmers and mills in Rwanda typically rely on informal agreements with each other rather than legally binding contracts.
 In areas with more competition among mills for coffee farmers, the researchers found, those relationships tended to break down—leading to higher operating costs for mills, more dissatisfaction among farmers, and lower-quality coffee.

-environments, Morjaria says.
+The idea that competition is beneficial rests on an assumption that contracts work properly, that we are in first-best environments, Morjaria says.
 But when contract enforcement is weak, he says, “competition—this market force that we have all come to adore—might cause more harm than good.”